See (REALLY) Big Trees at Calaveras Big Trees State Park in Northern California

 Exploring the North Grove Trail

 The North Grove Trail is a level, 1.5-mile walk between giant sequoias (sometimes labeled as Sierra redwoods).
-Though the distance sounds short and the trail is actually wheelchair accessible, don’t be surprised (as we were) if it takes you 2 hours to complete the loop with small kids.
+Though the distance sounds short and the trail is actually wheelchair accessible, don’t be surprised (as we were) if it takes you 2 hours to complete the loop with enthusiastic small kids.

 –> Nevertheless, it makes a great 2-hour hike through a giant forest with young children!
 Here is a link to the map.

-Before you start down the trail, be sure to use the restrooms at the parking lot since there won’t be any along the trail.
-Then pick up your 50 cent guide to the trees that may be in a box at the trailhead and is also available at the Visitor Center.
+Then pick up your 50 cent guide to the trees from the box at the trailhead (also available at the Visitor Center).
 You can also view a guide to the North Grove here.

 There are expensive bottles of water and sodas in a machine near the Visitor Center, but that’s it for food or drink.
 So bring your picnic, beverages of choice, and plenty of drinking water.

-Some highlights of the North Grove include: The Empire State Tree — the largest in the North Grove with an 18-foot diameter, The Three Graces, and the favorite of most visiting kids: The Tunnel Tree (shown above).
+Some highlights of the popular North Grove include: The Empire State Tree — the largest in the North Grove with an 18-foot diameter, The Three Graces, and the favorite of most visiting kids: The Tunnel Tree (shown above).

-When’s the best time to visit Calaveras Big Trees?
+When is the best time to visit Calaveras Big Trees?

 In fall, you may be dazzled by the color of the changing leaves, usually best in late October.

-Discover more great places to see some of the biggest trees in California – including the best giant sequoias and coast redwoods – in my post The Six Best Places to Visit California’s Giant Redwoods and Giant Sequoias.
+Discover more great places to see some of the biggest trees in California – including the best giant sequoias and coast redwoods – in The Six Best Places to Visit California’s Giant Redwoods and Giant Sequoias.

 You might also like these posts:

-Tips for Camping at Calaveras Big Trees State Park
+- Tips for Camping at Calaveras Big Trees State Park

-The Six Best Places to Visit California’s Giant Redwoods and Giant Sequoia Trees
+- The Six Best Places to Visit California’s Giant Redwoods and Giant Sequoia Trees

-Yosemite National Park with Kids
+- Yosemite National Park with Kids

-Sequoia National Park with Kids
+- Sequoia National Park with Kids

-Tips for Biking Yosemite with a Baby, Toddler, or Young Children
+- Tips for Biking Yosemite with a Baby, Toddler, or Young Children

-Ten Unforgettable California Family Vacation Ideas
+- Ten Unforgettable California Family Vacation Ideas

 Safe journey,